IslamAlsawaftah/reading-notes/Entity-Framework.md

 ### Model is made up of entity classes and a context object that represents a session with the database.

-EF supports the following model development approaches:
+EF supports the following model development approaches

 1- Generate a model from an existing database.